 In 2001 he reported to Fleet Imaging Command Pacific as the Training Department Chief where he continued to educate sailors throughout the Pacific Fleet Mickey concluded his Navy career as the Leading Chief, Combat Camera Group Pacific in 2009.

-Annie is a Public Affairs Specialist in the U.S. Coast Guard, stationed at the Coast Guard's Advertising Office in Arlington, Va.
-She has been active duty in the military since July 2003 and working in the field of photography, videography, and media relations with the military since 2006.
+As a Public Affairs Specialist, Annie received extensive experience in the field of photography, videography, and media relations.
 Her imagery and work has been published with national and local newspapers, T.V., radio and wire outlets.

-She has attended several Military Photographers Workshops, DC Shoot Off workshops, two Northern Short Course workshops, Photo Plus Expo in Manhattan, the Intermediate Photojournalism Course and has been a member of the Eddie Adams Workshop Black Team for four years.
+She has attended several Military Photographers Workshops, DC Shoot Off workshops, two Northern Short Course workshops, the Photo Plus Expo in Manhattan, the Intermediate Photojournalism Course and has been a member of the Eddie Adams Workshop Black Team.

-She has traveled all over the world with the military, and has documented joint multi-country service efforts in Tokyo, South Korea, Panama, Ecuador, Costa Rica, Midway Island, Spain, Senegal, Liberia, Sierra Leone, and remote areas of the Aleutian Island chain in Alaska.
+She has traveled all over the world with the military, and has documented Coast Guard and joint multi-country service efforts in Tokyo, South Korea, North Korea (the DMZ), Vietnam, Panama, Ecuador, Costa Rica, Midway Island, Spain, Senegal, Liberia, Sierra Leone, Norway, Sweden, England, Denmark, Ireland, and remote areas of the Aleutian Island chain in Alaska.

 She has zealously soaked up each experience from workshops and each life experience and is always looking for more opportunities to learn new things about the craft.